 The actions for updating local and remote storage need to be placed in the flow of the OfflineDataSync action, located in Logic > Client Actions > OfflineDataSync folder.
 This will enable you to run the sync in the background without affecting execution of the other app processes.

-In our example we have only one action (SyncProducts) and we placed it, as required, in the OfflineDataSync flow.
+In the example there's only one action (SyncProducts) and we placed it, as required, in the OfflineDataSync flow.
 We are now ready to configure the manual start of the sync.

 3. Configure manual start of the sync